 * Coalition could prove roadblock to euro integration

-LONDON, Sept 25 (Reuters) - Southern European government bonds underperformed on Monday after an unexpectedly weak election result for Germany's Angela Merkel led to concerns about the emergence of a more hardline stance towards the euro zone in the bloc's largest economy.
+LONDON, Sept 25 (Reuters) - Southern European government bonds sold off early on Monday after an unexpectedly weak election result for Germany's Angela Merkel triggered concerns about the emergence of a more hardline stance towards the euro zone in the bloc's largest economy.

-Lower-rated Spanish, Italian and Portuguese government bonds sold off and 10-year yields rose 3 basis points across the board in early trade.
+Indeed, lower-rated Spanish, Italian and Portuguese government bonds sold off, and 10-year yields rose 3 basis points across the board.

-The Italy-Germany 10-year government bond yield spread hit its widest in 3 weeks at around 170 bps.
+The Italy-Germany 10-year government bond yield spread was at its widest in 2-1/2 weeks at 168 basis points.

 Yields on most other highly rated government bonds, such as those of Austria and the Netherlands, also fell.